 Most of the day revolved around moving the mast from Struck to WYWH and lots of rigging work in-between.
 I spent a good part of the day on a hill behind the yard to record it all.

-Gail and I continued to clean and it was amazing how far we’d come in just a few days.
+After that monumental feat, Gail and I continued to clean and it was amazing how far we’d come in just a few days.

 We worked late the last few days.
 We made occasional quick trips to a nearby convenience store for snacks and drinks but without a working kitchen, there was no point in getting any real groceries.
 For dinner, we went to Pussers – the only place in walking distance serving food at night.
 The boatyard closes around five or six pm but the guys had left the gate unlocked for us and we were careful to re-rig the chain and locks to make the latch look closed.